What is Naloxone (Narcan)?

 Though rare, naloxone may lead to severe side effects, including:

 - Loss of consciousness

-If you’re depending on Narcan to continue feeding your addiction, a treatment program is the best solution to long-term recovery.
+If you’re depending on Narcan to continue feeding your addiction, it would be wise to explore treatment program options.

 Looking for a place to start?

 Reach out to a treatment provider for free today.